toRatnesh/Learning/CPP/08_Functions_CPP.rst

 #.
 Function pointer can be used in place of switch case.
 #.
 Like normal data pointers, a function pointer can be passed as an argument and can also be returned from a function.
 #.
 Many object oriented features in C++ are implemented using function pointers in C. For example virtual functions.
 Class methods are another example implemented using function pointers.
-Refer this book for more details.

 One interesting note: **Default parameters won’t work for functions called through function pointers.** Default parameters are resolved at compile-time (that is, if you don’t supply an argument for a defaulted parameter, the compiler substitutes one in for you when the code is compiled).
 However, function pointers are resolved at run-time.
 Consequently, default parameters cannot be resolved when making a function call with a function pointer.
 You’ll explicitly have to pass in values for any defaulted parameters in this case.

 typedef or type aliases
 ^^^^^^^^^^^^^^^^^^^^^^^^

-typedefs can be used to make pointers to functions look more like regular variables:
+typedefs can be used to make pointers to functions look more like regular variables

 .. code:: cpp

 	typedef bool (*validateFcn)(int, int);

 This defines a typedef called “validateFcn” that is a pointer to a function that takes two ints and returns a bool.
-Now instead of doing this:
+Now instead of doing this

 .. code:: cpp

 	bool validate(int x, int y, bool (*fcnPtr)(int, int));  // ugly

-You can do this:
+You can do this

 .. code:: cpp